bifferos/jellyfin-nas-suspend/README.md

 ============

 On the NAS PC:
-Following the instructions to install: https://github.com/bifferos/suspend-server
+Follow the instructions to install: https://github.com/bifferos/suspend-server

 On the Jellyfin PC: